thingsdb/ThingsDocs/v1/content/_index.md

 ---
 weight: 0
 title: "ThingsDB"
+chapter: true
 ---

 # ThingsDB

-[Cesbit](https://cesbit.com), a Dutch software startup, is proud to announce ThingsDB to the world.
-ThingsDB is an object-oriented database with event-driven features that allows developers to store "things" in an intuitive way.
+ThingsDB is a programming language _and_ an object-oriented database with event-driven features that allows developers to store _"things"_ in an intuitive way.

-## Get it now

-Source code is available here at [GitHub](https://github.com/ThingsDB).
+Discover the power of ThingsDB for your project by [getting started now](./getting-started).